bitprim/bitprim-explorer/README.md

 All files in this repository fall under the license specified in [COPYING](https://github.com/libbitcoin/libbitcoin-explorer/blob/version2/COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published on-line.
 Source code for this library must always remain free for everybody to access.

-**About Libbitcoin**
+**About Bitprim**

-The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+The bitprim toolkit is a set of cross platform C++ libraries for building bitcoin applications.
+The toolkit consists of several libraries, most of which depend on the foundational [bitprim-core](https://github.com/bitprim/bitprim-core) library.
 Each library's repository can be cloned and built using common [Automake](http://www.gnu.org/software/automake) instructions.

-**About Libbitcoin Explorer**
+**About Bitprim Explorer**

 BX is a command line tool for working with Bitcoin.
 It can be built as a single portable executable for Linux, OSX or Windows and is available for download as a signed single executable for each.
-BX exposes over 80 commands and supports network communication with [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) or its predecessor [Obelisk](https://github.com/spesmilo/obelisk), and the P2P Bitcoin network.
+BX exposes over 80 commands and supports network communication with [bitprim-server](https://github.com/bitprim/bitprim-server) or its predecessor [Obelisk](https://github.com/spesmilo/obelisk), and the P2P Bitcoin network.
 BX is well documented and supports simple and advanced scenarios, including stealth and multisig.

 ## Installation

 BX can be built from sources or downloaded as a signed portable [single file executable](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Download-BX).

-On Linux and Macintosh BX is built using Autotools as follows and depends on [libbitcoin-client](https://github.com/libbitcoin/libbitcoin-client).
+On Linux and Macintosh BX is built using Autotools as follows and depends on [bitprim-client](https://github.com/bitprim/bitprim-client).

 ```sh
 $ ./autogen.sh